-As a Project Coordinator for the Community Clinic Consortium, Blanca is responsible for supporting and collaborating with community health centers in Contra Costa and Solano County.
+As Program Manager for the Community Clinic Consortium, Blanca is responsible for supporting and collaborating with community health centers in Contra Costa and Solano County.
 Blanca communicates the Consortium’s vision for equitable health care through the use of social media platforms, advocacy work, outreach and education and the Consortium Quarterly Newsletter.
 Blanca is passionate about eliminating health disparities that afflict marginalized communities by improving access to care.
 She received her bachelor’s degree in Health Education with an emphasis in community based public health from San Francisco State University.

 As a Project Coordinator for the Community Clinic Consortium, Charley is responsible for supporting the Consortium’s ongoing advocacy and development efforts.
 He’s interested in utilizing data-driven practices to demonstrate